nbogie/p5-beyond-the-web-editor-neill/docs/on-v1-types.md

 Here's the 60+ file tree you get when you start to load the global.d.ts and then index.d.ts from definitely typed.

+This is what `npm i @types/p5` will install, and presumably what auto type-acquisition is bringing in (which is just using npm under the covers, I think).

 ```mermaid
 flowchart LR
     Z("global.d.ts")